 What's Liberal About Adam Smith's 'Liberal Plan'?

 By the middle of the eighteenth century the word “liberal” had had multiple non-political meanings.
 Adam Smith famously advances “the liberal plan” of political economy.
 In The Wealth of Nations he indicates several ways that his liberal plan is “liberal” in a non-political sense.
-The liberal plan leads to economic growth, which, through extending the division of labor, leads to a rise in real wages and population.
+The liberal plan leads to economic growth, which leads to a rise in real wages and population through an extending division of labor.
 The liberal plan facilitates market integration, leading towards a distribution of food supplies that could be called liberal and generous if it was brought about by design of a distributor.
-Smith’s advocacy of the liberal plan evidences his own liberality.
-It expresses his generous view of the person that dignifies the mundane and looks to enfranchise the previously marginalized.
-Considering ways in which Smith’s liberal plan is “liberal” shines light on the soul of classical liberal political economy.
+The liberal plan entails a generous view of the person that dignifies the mundane and elevates ordinary work.
+Considering ways that Smith’s liberal plan is “liberal” shines light on the soul of classical liberal political economy.

-Keywords: Adam Smith, the liberal plan, economic freedom, high wages, increasing returns to scale, classical liberalism
+Keywords: Adam Smith, the liberal plan, economic freedom, increasing returns to scale, high wages, liberalism

 JEL Classification: B12, B31, P16